Small Cell Lung Cancer: Staging and Treatment

 How is small-cell lung cancer treated?

-Treatment for SCLC depends on if your cancer is limited or extensive-stage SCLC.
+Treatment for SCLC depends if your cancer is limited or extensive-stage SCLC.
 If you smoke, quit as soon as possible.
 Smoking may lessen how well your cancer treatments work and can make the side effects of treatment worse.

 • Surgery.